arpitgupta1906/stack_hack/README.md

 # Todoist

-A web app to manage all your tasks and also includes features to collaborate in teams.I made this app as a part of Stack-Hack hackathon conducted on hackerearth.
+A web app to manage all your tasks and also includes features to collaborate in teams.I made this app as a part of Stack-Hack hackathon conducted by hackerearth.
 This project is made over MERN stack.

 ## Getting Started